What’s the Best Bow String Wax?

 Do I Even Need a String Wax?

-Yes indeed!
+It can be a good idea.
 Bow string wax serves three purposes:

 - It prolongs the life of the string, by bundling strands together, and keeping strands from "fraying" off.